abhijeet586/abhijeet586/README.md

 ### About

-Computer Science student at Vellore Institute of Technology with a focus on full-stack development.
+Computer Science student with a focus on full-stack development.
 My journey started with a curiosity for how things work on the internet and has since evolved into building production-ready applications using modern technologies.
 When I'm not coding, you'll find me gaming, singing, or exploring new tech.

 ---